IMTtugraz/PyQMRI/README.md

     For Cartesian data Projections and Samples are replaced by ky and kx encodings points and no trajectory is needed.

+    Data is assumed to be 2D stack-of-stars, i.e. already Fourier transformed along the fully sampled z-direction.

   - flip angle correction (optional) can be passed as:
     - fa_corr (Scans, Coils, Slices, dimY, dimX)